mrhrifat/emart/README.md

 ## Emart
-Emart is a online ECommerce site app built with ReactJS & ReduxJS.
+Emart is a simple online ECommerce site app built with ReactJS.
+I use ReduxJS for state management.
+Hopefully you'll be able to learn ReactJS, ReduxJS & Redux Thunk.